Bannerman High School: Facilities

-The school was opened in 1973 and is composed of 3 linked buildings.
-The school has playing fields, all weather pitches, a workshop theatre, games hall and academic and practical classroom areas.
+The school was opened in 1973 and is composed of three linked buildings.
+The school has playing fields, all-weather pitches, a workshop theatre, games hall and academic and practical classroom areas.

-Facilities for pupils with physical disabilities are in place.
+Facilities for pupils with physical disabilities are in place, although there is only one lift.
 The school was fully refurbished and upgraded during the course of 2002, as part of a citywide PFI project.
 The G-Unit for young people on the Autistic Spectrum opened in the school in August 2000 (which had then been known as the Communication Disorder Unit, then Bannerman Autism Unit, and currently Bannerman Language and Communication Resource).

 History

 Prior to the school opening in the early 1970s, there was heated debate as to the naming of the school.
 The names put forward were.